 I have white walls and a dark brown leather sofa sectional.
 What color curtains will go best?

 You can use just about any colour you like, except grey.
 With white walls and leather furniture, you have a totally neutral pallet.
 Choose a plain or patterned curtain.
-The colour of the flooring or carpet might make a difference.
-You didn't say what kind you had.

 I have dark brown bedroom furniture.
 Which color of curtains do I take?